Slack vs Discord: Everything You Need to Know (2026)

 Slack’s various certifications

-As an individual user, you can get a wide array of privacy and security features in Discord, which you can set for both servers and DMs.
+As an individual user, I appreciated the wide range of privacy and security settings that Discord offers for both servers and direct messages.

 Content & Social settings in Discord